Salt Lake City: Professional sports

+Beginning in the 2024–25 season, the Utah Mammoth began playing in the National Hockey League's (NHL) Central Division.
+Their home arena is the Delta Center, alongside the Jazz.
+The franchise is owned by the Smith Entertainment Group, and was founded with all the transferred assets of the now-inactive Arizona Coyotes.

 Utah Warriors is a professional Major League Rugby team that launched its first season in 2018, with Zions Bank Stadium as its home venue.

 Arena football expanded into the city in 2006 with the Utah Blaze of the Arena Football League.
 They recorded the highest average attendance in the league in their first season.
 After the original AFL folded in 2009, the future of the Blaze was unclear.
 However, a new league branded as the Arena Football League began play in 2010.
 The Blaze franchise was restored and is playing in the new league.
-The Salt Lake Stallions of the AAF were also based in the city.
+The Salt Lake Stallions of the AAF were also based in the city and played most of one season in 2019 before ceasing operations.

 There are also two minor league teams in the city.
 The Pacific Coast League's Salt Lake Bees, the Triple-A affiliate of the Los Angeles Angels, play at Smith's Ballpark and were established in 1994 as the Buzz.
 Their name was changed to the Stingers in 2002, and then to the Bees, a historical Salt Lake City baseball team name, in 2006.
 The Utah Grizzlies ice hockey team of the ECHL were established in 2005, replacing the previous Grizzlies team that existed from when they relocated from Denver in 1995 to 2005 in the International Hockey League (IHL), and later, the American Hockey League (AHL).
 They play at the Maverik Center in neighboring West Valley City.